mattxwang/qwerhacks-21-workshops/firebase/main-workshop/README.md

 **Checkpoint 4**: [checkpoint code](https://github.com/malsf21/qwerhacks-21-workshops/tree/main/firebase/main-workshop/04-checkpoint)

-## Cool Tricks with Firestore: Listeners, Transactions, Querying
+## Cool Tricks with Firestore: Listeners, Batched Writes, Querying

 Now that we've nailed the basic CRUD operations, I think we should take a look at some of the cooler features that Firestore offers.
 Each of these can make your project just *that* much more powerful!
 We'll also use this as an opportunity to polish off the rest of our app's functionality.